robocorp/example-idp-base64/README.md

-# Template for producer-consumer model robots using work items
+# Template for producer-consumer model robots using work items (TO BE UPDATED)

 This template contains a working robot implementation that has the basic structure where one part produces work items from input and another part that consumes those work items.

 > The [producer-consumer](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem) model is not limited to two steps, it can continue so that the consumer generates further work items for the next step and so on.